binpash/libdash/README.md

 # How to use the parser

+For Python, see [`python/rt.py`](https://github.com/mgree/libdash/blob/master/python/rt.py), an example tool that does a round-trip: shell syntax to AST back to shell syntax.

+For OCaml, see [`ocaml/shell_to_json.ml`](https://github.com/mgree/libdash/blob/master/ocaml/shell_to_json.ml), a tool that parses shell syntax and produces JSON (using the [atdgen](https://opam.ocaml.org/packages/atdgen/) bindings).

-The ideal interface to use is `parsecmd_safe` in `parser.c`.
+The ideal low-level interface to use is `parsecmd_safe` in `parser.c`; you'll need to ensure that dash's initialization routines have been called and that the stack marks are managed correctly.
 Parsing the POSIX shell is a complicated affair: beyond the usual locale issues, aliases affect the lexer, so one must use `setalias` and `unalias` to manage any aliases that ought to exist.

 # How work with the parsed nodes

 The general AST is described in `nodes.h`.
 There are some tricky invariants around the precise formatting of control codes; the OCaml code shows some examples of working with the `args` fields in `ocaml/ast.ml`, which converts the C AST to an OCaml AST.

+The OCaml tools `shell_to_json` and `json_to_shell` will produce JSON ASTs, allowing you to work with these ASTs in any language.